-Two-headed dogs, monkey head transplants, standalone living brains and brains transplanted in dog necks.
-These are the experiments that shocked the world during the 1950’s and 1970’s.
+Two-headed dogs, monkey head transplants, standalone living brains, and brains transplanted in dog necks.
+These are the experiments that shocked the world during the 1950s and 1970s.

-Demikhov’s work has been appreciated by the American surgeon Dr. Robert White, that took science to an even more outrageous level in 1962, when he removed a dog’s brain and kept it alive outside the skull.
-In 1964 the brain of a dog has been transplanted into the neck of another dog, connected to the last’s blood supply and monitored with electrods for activity.
+Demikhov’s work has been appreciated by the American surgeon Dr. Robert White, that took science to an even more outrageous level in 1962 when he removed a dog’s brain and kept it alive outside the skull.
+In 1964 the brain of a dog has been transplanted into the neck of another dog, connected to the last’s blood supply, and monitored with electrodes for activity.
 Although he managed to keep the standalone brain alive, Dr. White failed to prove consciousness.
 Like this wasn’t enough, in 2001, Dr. White horrified the scientific world again, by transplanting a full monkey head to the body of another’s.

-Video footage shows the transplanted head exhibiting facial movements, being able to receive liquids and react to stimuli, although the rest of the body was paralyzed.
+Video footage shows the transplanted head exhibiting facial movements, and being able to receive liquids and react to stimuli, although the rest of the body was paralyzed.
 It’s not hard to understand that the procedure was absolutely useless, considering the fact that there couldn’t be such thing as a complete head transplant since repairing nerve damage in the severed spinal cord is impossible (at least until now) and the head can’t control the new body.
 The whole experiment ended with euthanized monkeys.

-Many desires and plans have been verbalized by Dr. Demikhov and Dr. White, and yet, all they really had on their operation tables at the end were mutilated, paralyzed and dead animals.
+Many desires and plans have been verbalized by Dr. Demikhov and Dr. White, and yet, all they really had on their operation tables at the end were mutilated, paralyzed, and dead animals.
 Is that acceptable if one acts “in the name of science”?
 I understand the desire to expand human knowledge, but does it need to be done at any expense?
 According to Darwin, we are the most advanced type of ape, with the highest level of intelligence, but does that mean we are entitled to use the less evolved species for our own intentions?
 Are we entitled to torture and kill “in the name of science”?
 Do we need to be that unmerciful selfish ape?